stanton26/AppDefense/labs/v2/horizon-lab.md

 The next step will be to edit the **Default VTI Rule** in the Compure Gatwway Firewall Rules

-1. Click the three point next to **Default VTI Rule**
+1. Click the three dots next to **Default VTI Rule**
 2. **EDIT**
 3. **Action** - Allow

 ## Cretea a Logical Network

-For this Horizon Lab we have prepared several virtual machines, like Active Directory (AD), Hoirzon Connections Server, Unified Access Gateway (UAG) and the Goldenmaster Image.
+For this Horizon Lab we have prepared several virtual machines, which are Active Directory (AD), Hoirzon Connections Server, Unified Access Gateway (UAG) and a Goldenmaster Image.
 The AD, Horizon Connection Server, UAG and Goldenmaster Image will be deployed in a 192.168.20.0/24 subnet.
 Therefore we need to create this network first.

 ## Create a Logical Network

-The next step we need to complete is to create a logical network.
-For our Horizon Lab we are going to need several virtual machines.
-These are: Active Directory, Hoirzon Connections Server, Unified Access Gateway (UAG) and the Golden Master Image.
+In the next step we are going to create a logical network for the virtual machines, which we will deploy in this lab.

 The AD, Horizon Connection Server, UAG and Golden Master Image will be deployed in a 192.168.xxx.xxx/24 subnet.
 Therefore we need to create this network first.